SWENGG4Y2024/SWENGG4Y2024Team02/SRS.md

 - The system shall adhere to all legal requirements related to property rental.

 ## 7. Data Requirements
-- The system shall store user data, property data, booking data, and payment data.
+- The system shall store Hosts and Customers data, property data, booking data, and payment data.

 ## 8. System Evolution
 The system should be designed in a way that it can evolve with changing requirements and technologies.